 His mother ran a toy store before helping to start a children’s talent agency.
 At the age of three, Phil was given his first drum.
 Two years later he got a drum set that fitted in a suitcase.

-At the age of 12, he sold his brother’s train set (he thought it was his to sell) for £10 and bought a proper drum kit.
+At the age of 12 (pictured at left), he sold his brother’s train set (he thought it was his to sell) for £10 and bought a proper drum kit.

 His first group, Flaming Youth, never got enough work and, in 1969, were finally killed off by having to perform their “arty” mini-opera Ark2 – a piece nobody liked or understood, at the few gigs they did get.